rust-lang/rust/CONTRIBUTING.md

 ## The Build System

-The build system for Rust is complex.
-It covers bootstrapping the compiler, running tests, building documentation and more.
+Rust's build system allows you to bootstrap the compiler, run tests & benchmarks, generate documentation, install a fresh build of Rust, and more.
+It's your best friend when working on Rust, allowing you to compile & test your contributions before submission.

-If Makefiles are your thing, all the configuration lives in [the `mk` directory][mkdir] in the project root.
-Is can be hard to follow in places, as it uses some advanced Make features which make for some challenging reading.
+All the configuration for the build system lives in [the `mk` directory][mkdir] in the project root.
+It can be hard to follow in places, as it uses some advanced Make features which make for some challenging reading.
 If you have questions on the build system internals, try asking in [`#rust-internals`][pound-rust-internals].

 [mkdir]: https://github.com/rust-lang/rust/tree/master/mk/